paahaad/Solana-Anchor-Mastery/README.md

-# 🧠 Solana Anchor Mastery – 30 Practice Projects
+# 🧠 Solana Anchor Mastery – Practice Projects

-Welcome to the ultimate collection of **30 Solana Anchor projects** designed to boost your knowledge of Solana's programming model and help you master Anchor framework.
+Welcome to the ultimate collection of **Solana Anchor projects** designed to boost your knowledge of Solana's programming model and help you master Anchor framework.
 This roadmap is divided into **Beginner**, **Intermediate**, and **Advanced** sections.

 ---